-Miniature Banksy stable sells for £800,000 at auction
+Miniature Banksy model sells for £1m at auction

 - Published

-A miniature stable by the artist Banksy has sold at auction for £800,000.
+A miniature stable by the artist Banksy has sold for more than £1m at auction.

 The tiny thatched building appeared at a model village in Great Yarmouth, Norfolk, during Banksy's Great British Spraycation exhibition.